AEADataEditor/aeadataeditor.github.io/_pages/about.md

 These  web pages provide unofficial and developing guidance on the implementation of the American Economic Association (AEA)'s Data and Code Availability Policy.

 The AEA Data Editor defines and monitors the AEA's approach to data and reproducibility.
-The [2019 Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code) (also [here](/DCAP/)), which was [announced on July 16, 2019](https://www.aeaweb.org/news/member-announcements-july-16-2019), outlines specifics for authors.
+The [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code) outlines specifics for authors.
 [Data citations](https://www.aeaweb.org/journals/policies/sample-references) are an important component of the policy, as is [compliance with registration requirements](https://www.aeaweb.org/journals/policies/rct-registry).
+Following the structure of the **[template README](https://social-science-data-editors.github.io/template_README/)** is strongly suggested, and will become a required element in May 2021.

 The current Data Editor (2018-) is [Lars Vilhuber](https://lars.vilhuber.com) ([Cornell University](https://www.ilr.cornell.edu/people/lars-vilhuber)).

 ## Important information

 The [AEA Data and Code Repository](https://www.openicpsr.org/openicpsr/search/aea/studies) can be found at [https://www.openicpsr.org/openicpsr/search/aea/studies](https://www.openicpsr.org/openicpsr/search/aea/studies).
 [Detailed deposit guidance](aea-de-guidance/data-deposit-aea-guidance.html) is available.
 Data and code deposits by the AEA Data Editor can be [found here](https://www.openicpsr.org/openicpsr/search/aea/studies?start=0&ARCHIVE=aea&sort=score%20desc%2CDATEUPDATED%20desc&rows=25&q=vilhuber).